morey-ow/tlrc23-24/2023-2024 Records/meetings/2023-10-27/agenda.md

 **Description:**
 Are you a new tenure-track assistant professor?
 Welcome to OW!
 Join us as Associate Provost Barbara Hillery and faculty from ARPT, TLRC, and UUP (we'll explain what these stand for) provide an introduction to preparing your first reappointment file.
 While the focus will be to help orient and guide our newest colleagues, all faculty are welcome to come and share their tips for the process.

 ### 4. Call for interim director of a teaching and learning center

+- role of TLRC, TLRC chair

 ### 5. EC APPC draft on AI and academic integrity